Overview on the theory of double flag varieties for symmetric pairs: Flag varieties and moment maps

 \subsection{Flag varieties}

 Let $ G $ be a connected reductive algebraic group over the complex number field $ \C $.
-Most of the story in this article goes through over an algebraically closed field of characteristic zero without changes.
-However, we prefer a simpler assumption which will highlight the key points of the theory.
+Most of the story in this article goes through over an algebraically closed field of characteristic zero without changes. {(See, for instance, \cite[\S3]{Losev} for the general background on Hamiltonian actions and moment maps over algebraically closed fields.)} However, we prefer a simpler assumption which will highlight the key points of the theory.

 A subgroup $ B = B_G $ of $ G $ is called a Borel subgroup if it is maximal among connected solvable subgroups of $ G $.
 It is well known that all the Borel subgroups are conjugate to each other by inner automorphisms of $ G $, and moreover self-normalizing, i.e., $ B = N_G(B) = N_G(\lie{b}) $, where $ \lie{b} $ denotes the Lie algebra of $ B $.